Bridges in Kyiv: Pivnichnyi Bridge

 (until February 2018 the bridge was named Moskovskyi Bridge), designed by the architect A.V.Dobrovolsky and engineered by G.B.Fux, was built in 1976.
 It is a cable-stayed bridge, with the beam of the main span being held by a cluster of steel ropes which are fixed to a 115 meters tall A-pylon.
 The bridge consists of two spans: a 816 m long and 31.4 m wide span across the Dnieper and a 732 m long, 29.1 m wide span across the Desyonka, a Dnieper tributary.

-The northernmost of the city bridges, Moskovskyi Bridge is a key structure on the northern end of the Kyiv Smaller Ring Road, connecting Pochaina to the densely populated north-eastern residential neighborhoods, mainly Troieschyna.
+The northernmost of the city bridges, Pivnichnyi Bridge is a key structure on the northern end of the Kyiv Smaller Ring Road, connecting Pochaina to the densely populated north-eastern residential neighborhoods, mainly Troieschyna.
 From the moment of its construction the bridge was built as a high-speed motorway, which it remains to this day.

-Petrovskyi Railroad Bridge
+Rybalskyi Railroad Bridge

-The Petrovskyi Railroad Bridge (50°29′01″N 30°32′50″E) is made of steel trusses.
+The Rybalskyi Railroad Bridge (50°29′01″N 30°32′50″E) is made of steel trusses.
 It was originally built in 1929 and was known as Petrovskyi Bridge at that time.
 Like other bridges, it was blown up in the course of World War II, but was not heavily damaged and was reopened in 1944.

-The Petrovskyi Railroad Bridge completes the railway circle around Kyiv.
+The Rybalskyi Railroad Bridge completes the railway circle around Kyiv.
 However, the bridge is limited to slow-speed rail traffic due to its age.

-Harbour bridges
+Harbor bridges

 Rybalskyi (Fisherman's) Bridge

 A steel bridge connects Podil neighborhood to the Rybalskyi Peninsula over the Kyiv Harbor.
 In the 1990s, the bridge was found unsafe for automobile traffic and since 2001 it was reserved for pedestrians only.
-The bridge is fenced off from February 2, 2009 and will be dismantled.
+The bridge was fenced off from February 2, 2009 and set to be dismantled.
+In 2019 the bridge was closed for pedestrians in preparation for its demolition.